-The “Making Conservation Happen” webinar series focuses on how to strategically, safely, and cost-effectively get more involved in conservation policy engagement and advocacy.
+The First Friday Webinar series focuses on how to strategically, safely, and cost-effectively get more involved in conservation policy engagement and advocacy.
 The webinars are recommended for those who interact with guests, community partners, public officials, and supporters.

 Held on the first Friday of each month during the lunch /brunch hour (1pm east coast/10am west coast), these webinars are a great opportunity to host a professional development session with your team.
 Most are 30-45 minutes.

 Let us know if you have suggestions for upcoming webinars.